 My master’s thesis at Pitt, entitled Cartagena, 1641: Maritime economy and the logistics of global change, analyzed how naval warfare activities and the separation of the Portuguese and Castilian crowns affected one of the most important port cities of the early Spanish Caribbean.
 Before coming to Pittsburgh, I received a B.A. in History and an M.A. in Literary Studies from the Universidad Nacional de Colombia.
 Beginning as an undergrad, financial support from the ICANH (Colombian Institute for Anthropology and History) allowed me to do research in colonial archives in Colombia and Spain.
 These experiences gave me a strong background in the social, economic, and cultural history of Colonial Latin America.

-My other academic interests include sociological approaches to institutions and organizations, social network analysis and visualization, and the history and politics of historical writing.
+Other academic interests of mine include social network data modeling, analysis and visualization; sociological approaches to institutions and organizations; and the history and politics of historical writing.